MrOlm/inStrain/docs/tutorial.rst

 **Tutorial #2** describes how to run inStrain using an existing, public genome database.
 This way of running inStrain avoids the need for metagenomic assembly and genome binning.

 **Tutorial #3** describes how to combine custom genomes with an existing genome database.
-This allows users to include both sample-specific :term:`Representative genome`s and an existing genome database, and allows for comprehensive, accurate analysis.
+This allows users to include both sample-specific :term:`representative genomes<Representative genome>` and an existing genome database, and allows for comprehensive, accurate analysis.

 Tutorial #1) Running inStrain on provided test data
 -------------------------------------------------------